Eliot-Roxbergh/notes_pinephone/README.md

 ## Internet, texts, calls, mms

 Sms, calls, and 2G 3G 4G worked out of the box for me.
 I (quickly) tried with Tre and Telia carrier networks in Sweden (2022-10).
 MMS needed manual configuration and data/MMS APN needs to be the same (so e.g. Telia doesn't work), MMS worked on Tre carrier.
-Calls over 4G (i.e. VoLTE) did not work out of the box for me, but worked instantly (only on Fello, not on Hallon carrier) after installing Pinephone Modem SDK (see later section Firmware).
+Calls over 4G (i.e. VoLTE) did not work out of the box for me, but worked instantly after installing Pinephone Modem SDK (see later section Firmware).

 ### General

 Telia and Tre carriers (although Tre has no 2G support on their side ofc);
 Everything seems to work with the carriers tested, with three exceptions.
-1. Calls doesn't work on 4G (see VoLTE) for some carriers (Hallon does NOT work, Fello does work after firmware update).
+1. To get VoLTE (calls on 4G) working (on Fello and Hallon carriers), it was needed to get (ADSP) firmware update and install modem sdk.
 2. 2G coverage is much worse than other phones it looks like (but 2G calls and data is supported).
 3. MMS works, except for Telia which had two APNs (i.e. no support!).

 Compared to other phones, 4G 3G coverage is similar it looks like, however 2G coverage is quite a bit worse.